 You may also find you have to be more precise about scheduling activities.
 Here are some time-saving ideas: Schedule daily routines for all tasks.Use large, visible calendars,

 and clocks.
 These may include to-do lists, signs around the house, an alarm clock,

-or a wrist watch with an alarm.Keep an appointment book for all dates.Have the person keep a log of things he has done.
-(This can help with memory.)
+or a wrist watch with an alarm.Make use of your cell phone and/or tablet with calendars, alarms, and apps.Keep an appointment book for all dates.Keep a log of completed tasks.
+This can help with memory.